dumartist/Orientation-Game/README.md

-# Terminal RPG - Adventure Awaits
+# The Codebound Chronicles - Terminal RPG

-A retro-style terminal CLI RPG game built with Python Flask and modern web technologies.
-Experience the nostalgia of classic text-based RPGs with a beautiful terminal-inspired interface.
+A cyberpunk-themed terminal CLI RPG game built with Python Flask and modern web technologies.
+Experience a branching narrative set in the year 2125 where reality is just a program and you are an Anomaly with the power to see through the digital facade.

 ## Features

-- **Terminal CLI Theme**: Authentic retro terminal appearance with green text on black background
+- **Cyberpunk Terminal Theme**: Authentic retro terminal appearance with green text on black background
-- **RPG Gameplay**: Level up, gain experience, collect gold, and battle enemies
+- **Branching Story RPG**: Experience "The Codebound Chronicles" with multiple story paths and endings
-- **Multiple Areas**: Explore Forest, Cave, and Dungeon with different enemies and loot
+- **Skill System**: Master Decryption, Manipulation, and Reconstruction abilities
-- **Quest System**: Accept and complete quests for rewards
+- **Reputation System**: Build relationships with Codekeepers, Resistance, or remain Neutral
-- **Shop System**: Buy items and equipment
+- **Save/Load System**: Persistent game saves using JSON files
 - **Real-time Updates**: Live game state updates and action feedback
 - **Responsive Design**: Works on desktop and mobile devices